 If HMRC do not agree with your appeal they will normally offer you a review of their decision.
 You can then decide whether you want to accept their offer, or whether you would prefer to take your appeal straight to the tribunal.
-You have 30 days from the date of the offer to write to HMRC accepting the offer of a review.
+You have 30 days from the date of HMRC’s offer of a review to accept it.

 If HMRC do not offer you a review, you can ask for one.
 This is a useful safeguard if the discussions with HMRC drag on without getting anywhere, or you hear nothing from HMRC.

 If you ask for a review, HMRC usually have 30 days from receipt of your request to say whether or not they agree with your view.
 They may only take longer to respond if it is reasonable for them to do so.
 If they do not agree with you, they must proceed with the review.